devpin95/Android-LED-Controller/README.md

 online remote mysql database (we have hosted ourselves).
 The database is accessed using a custom API we wrote with endpoints for retrieving and saving the full status, brightness only, and status only.
-The demo is hosted on the same server as the API, and is updated by checking the database every 10 seconds.
+The demo is hosted on the same server as the database, and is updated by checking for changes every 10 seconds.